SHOULDER IMPINGEMENT CLAIMS

 |Severe||£15,300 – £38,280|

 A shoulder impingement injury can have a debilitating effect on your quality of life.
 Moreover, a significant reduction in your physical capabilities could make working difficult or impossible.
 Loss of earnings can be recovered as part of the claim process.

 Severe injuries can degrade your ability to perform simple tasks such as housework, hobbies or caring for other family members.
 Our solicitors will consider all of the ways in which the injury has affected your life when evaluating the potential outcome of your claim.

 How to make a shoulder impingement claim with Jefferies Solicitors

 We have an expert team of industrial disease solicitors who have helped people for over 25 years.
 This is usually done on a ‘no win, no fee’ basis.
-If you would like a free confidential discussion with a member of our friendly team please call 0800 342 3206 or contact us online via our website.
+If you would like a free confidential discussion with a member of our friendly team please call 0800 342 3206 or contact us online.